github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

     ignore:
       - "*/codeql-packs/**/experimental/**/qlpack.yml"

-To verify that your ``codeql-workspace.yml`` file includes the CodeQL packs that you expect, run ``codeql pack ls`` command in the same directory as your workspace.
+To verify that your ``codeql-workspace.yml`` file includes the CodeQL packs that you expect, run the ``codeql pack ls`` command in the same directory as your workspace.
 The result of the command is a list of all CodeQL packs in the workspace.

 CodeQL workspaces and query resolution
 --------------------------------------

 All CodeQL packs in a workspace are available as source dependencies for each other when you run any CodeQL command that resolves queries or packs.
-For example, when you run ``codeql pack install`` in a pack directory in a workspace, any dependency that can be found in the workspace will be instead of downloading that dependency to the package cache and adding it to the ``codeql-pack.lock.yml`` file.
-For more information, see `:ref:Adding and Installing Dependencies <adding-and-installing-dependencies>`__.
+For example, when you run ``codeql pack install`` in a pack directory in a workspace, any dependency that can be found in the workspace will be used instead of downloading that dependency to the package cache and adding it to the ``codeql-pack.lock.yml`` file.
+For more information, see ":ref:`Adding and Installing Dependencies <adding-and-installing-dependencies>`."

 Similarly, when you publish a CodeQL query pack to the GitHub container registry using  ``codeql pack publish`` the command will always use the dependencies from the workspace instead of using dependencies found in the local package cache.